kentmcamp/minimal-streaming-overlay/README.md

 4. **Drag** the window to move the window.
 5. **Drag the outer edges** of the window to resize it.
 6. **Exit** button closes the analyzer

+### Countdown
+When you right-click and select "Count Down":
+1. Pick a time or enter a customer one.
+2. The timer will flash red when it reaches zero.
+   - The same pause/play/reset options that work for the timer will now apply to the countdown.

+### Color Picker
+When you right-click and select "Color Picker":
+1. Click anywhere on your display to select a color.
+   - If the color picker window is in the way, simply drag it.
+2. Click "Toggle Magnifier" or Right-Click to enable the magnifier
+3. Click "Copy" to put the hexcode in your clipboard.

 ### Theme Manager
 1. **Right-click** to open the context menu, and select **Edit**